ynshung/better-yt-shorts/README.md

 </div>

 Control your YouTube shorts just like a normal YouTube video!
-Features include progress bar, seeking, playback speed, auto skip and more.
+Features include seeking, playback speed, auto skip and more.
 You can also customize the keybinds to your liking!

 ## Installation